Who can use Culture Pass?

 How do I make a reservation using Culture Pass?

-- Go to the Culture Pass website and click on your library system.
+- Go to the homepage and click on your library system in the "Reserve a Pass" drop-down menu.

 - Log in to the Culture Pass reservations system using your library card credentials.